GuiSebax/LeetCode/README.md

-# LeetCode
+# WEB DEVELOPMENT - SOME PROJECTS

-This repository will have LeetCode code resolution, all algorithms will be solved in Python, or Typescript or Ruby
+This repository will have project involving HTML, CSS and JS.